-complete (subject to caveats) for the current reporting period.
-All required 2018-19 data are available for all jurisdictions.
+- comparable (subject to caveats) across jurisdictions and over time - complete (subject to caveats) for the current reporting period.
+All required 2020-21 data are available for all jurisdictions.

-Preparedness - Households with a smoke alarm
+Preparedness - Households with a working smoke alarm

-'Households with a smoke alarm' is an indicator of governments' objective to contribute to the community's management of risks and its preparedness (box 9.6).
+'Households with a working smoke alarm' is an indicator of governments' objective to contribute to the community's management of risks and its preparedness (box 9.6).

-Box 9.6 Households with a smoke alarm
+Box 9.6 Households with a working smoke alarm

-'Households with a smoke alarm' is defined by two measures:

-- the number of households with a smoke alarm installed, divided by the total number of households - the number of households with a smoke alarm/detector that is operational/has been tested (manually in the last 12 months), divided by the total number of households.
+'Households with a working smoke alarm' is defined by the proportion of all households with a smoke alarm that is operational/has been tested (manually in the last 12 months).

-A high or increasing proportion of households with a smoke alarm that is installed and operational indicates greater community preparedness.
+A high or increasing proportion of households with a smoke alarm that is operational indicates greater community preparedness.